 The subcontinent of India has always played a significant part in the political, social and cultural fortunes of South East Asia.
 The British, for instance, used to rule the Straits Settlements of Penang, Singapore and Malacca from the office of the Governor-General in India.
 The spiritual history of the region is also connected to India.
 Indian traders visiting the region transmitted religions such as Buddhism, Hinduism and Islam to countries such as Burma, Thailand, Indonesia and Malaysia.

 Characteristically, the first Bahá’í teachers to this region, also came from India.
-In the 1880’s, two Bahá’í teachers, Sulayman Khan-i-Tunukabani (popularly known as Jamal Effendi) and Siyyid Mustafa Roumie, stopped over in Singapore for a few weeks on their way to the Javanese and Celebes islands.
+In the 1880s, two Bahá’í teachers, Sulayman Khan-i-Tunukabani (popularly known as Jamal Effendi) and Siyyid Mustafa Roumie, stopped over in Singapore for a few weeks on their way to the Javanese and Celebes (Sulawesi) islands.

 Jamal Effendi was the first Persian teacher of the Faith sent to India in 1878 by the Faith’s Founder, Bahá’u’lláh.
 His travel companion, Mustafa Roumie was a Muslim of Iraqi descent, whom Jamal Effendi had converted to the Bahá’í Faith during his religious teaching tour in India.
-In the 1880’s both of them decided to team up for the purpose of teaching the Faith to the inhabitants of the countries of South East Asia.
-In Singapore, they stayed in the Arab quarters of the town, as guests of the Turkish Vice Consul, a well-known Arab merchant.
+In the 1880s both of them decided to team up for the purpose of teaching the Faith to the inhabitants of the countries of South East Asia.
+In Singapore they stayed in the Arab quarters of the town, as guests of the Turkish Vice Consul, a well-known Arab merchant.
 They mixed freely with the Arab community.
 It is very likely that they taught the Bahá’í Faith in Singapore to the Arab and Indian traders, but it is unlikely that they preached to the Chinese race due to language problems and the fact that 19th Century Singapore was generally segregated geographically along racial lines.

 The first pioneers

-It was only in 1950 that the first Bahá’í “pioneers1” arrived in Singapore for establishing the Faith.
-The first pioneer to arrive was Dr Khodadad Muncherji Fozdar, who after resigning from his medical practice in the Indian State Railway set sail from Bombay and after a three week sea journey reached Singapore on 26 May 1950.
+It was only in 1950 that the first Bahá’í “pioneers” arrived in Singapore to establish the Bahá’í Faith.
+The first pioneer to arrive was Dr Khodadad Muncherji Fozdar, who after resigning from his medical practice in the Indian State Railway, set sail from Bombay and after a three week sea journey reached Singapore on 26 May 1950.
 Dr Fozdar was joined later that same year on 19 September by his wife Shirin.
-Besides being the first Bahá’í to settle in Singapore, Dr Fozdar also “pioneered” for the Bahá’í Faith in Africa as well as in the Andaman Islands in 1953-54 and was bestowed with the title “Knight of Bahá’u’lláh” by the Guardian of the Bahá’í Faith for his services in the Andaman Islands.
-The Fozdars came in response to the call of the National Spiritual Assembly (“nsa”) of the Bahá’ís of India to all Bahá’ís in that sub-continent to establish the Faith in all parts of South East Asia.
+Besides being the first Bahá’í to settle in Singapore, Dr Fozdar also “pioneered” for the Bahá’í Faith in Africa and in the Andaman Islands in 1953–54, and was bestowed with the title “Knight of Bahá’u’lláh” by the Guardian of the Bahá’í Faith for his services in the Andaman Islands.
+The Fozdars came in response to the call of the National Spiritual Assembly (nsa) of the Bahá’ís of India to all Bahá’ís in that sub-continent to establish the Faith in all parts of South East Asia.
 With the help of friends, which he had made on board ship, Dr Fozdar quickly found employment as a private medical practitioner in the colony.
-To open Singapore to the Teachings of the Bahá’í Faith, Dr Fozdar placed Bahá’í books in the Raffles Library and also gave public talks on his beliefs at the YMCA and the Theosophical Society to which he was often invited.
+To open Singapore to the Teachings of the Bahá’í Faith, Dr Fozdar placed Bahá’í books in the Raffles Library, and gave public talks on his beliefs at the YMCA and the Theosophical Society, to which he was often invited.

 [Photograph]